zoeShao/An-IOS-App/deliverables/iteration-02.review.md

  * High-level concepts that should guide your work for the next iteration.
  * These concepts should help you decide on where to focus your efforts.
  * Can be related to product and/or process.
+ In the next iteration, we need to finish back-end part of our App, combineing front-end and back-end of our product,